 - Build inbox rules to move non-critical e-mail to deletable folders.
 For e-mail that you don’t want at all, you can create a rule deleting all e-mail from a particular domain (the bit after the @ sign) that will move e-mails directly to the trash.
 For mailing lists, find the common element in the e-mail (e.g. mailing lists that use the [e-list] prefix in the subject), use that as your filter, and use a rule directing those e-mails to a given folder.
 Empty that folder as needed.

 - Kill your darlings (i.e. get rid of *most* of your e-mail).
 Somewhere between 70-90% of your mail is either transitory (has little value beyond the time it is sent) or routine (has little value beyond the end of its related transaction).
-These e-mail types are specifically scheduled by UW System to have very short retention periods–7 days and 6 months after creation, respectively– and should be deleted routinely (e.g. at the end of each day or week).
+These e-mail types are specifically scheduled by UW System to have very short retention periods–0 days and 1 year after creation, respectively– and should be deleted routinely (e.g. at the end of each day or week).
 Be merciless.
 Do you really need that appointment confirmation?

 - Use folders *with dates* for schedule-specific e-mails to delete them on time.
 Some e-mail has to be kept for longer than 6 months for administrative, fiscal, or legal reasons.
 That doesn’t mean you need to keep it forever!
 File these e-mails with long-term value in folders by project or record series, and put dates on the folders (e.g., “Student Correspondence Fall 2013”) so you will know when you can destroy those e-mails according to their record schedules.

 - Employ a “touch once” policy in your inbox.
 The longer an e-mail languishes in your inbox, the less likely it is to be filed.
 Once you’ve read an e-mail, either answer it right away, delete it, or file it in its appropriate folder.